Recognizing the dedication and service of UH Mānoa faculty, staff, and students committed to enhancing the University’s mission of excellence.

 Dr. Amefil “Amy” Agbayani Faculty Diversity Enhancement Award

-The Dr. Amefil “Amy” Agbayani Faculty Diversity Enhancement Award from the UH Mānoa Commission on Inclusion and Diversity recognizes a faculty member who has demonstrated an ongoing commitment to enhancing diversity.
-The award was established to recognize Dr. Amy Agbayani’s lifetime commitment to diversity and social justice in Hawai‘i.
-For more than 40 years, she served as the founder and director of Student Equity, Excellence & Diversity.
+The Dr. Amefil “Amy” Agbayani Faculty Diversity Enhancement Award from the University of Hawaiʻi at Mānoa Commission on Inclusion and Diversity recognizes a faculty member who has demonstrated an ongoing commitment to enhancing diversity.
+The award was established to recognize Agbayani’s lifetime commitment to diversity and social justice in Hawaiʻi.
+For more than 40 years, she served as the founder and director of the Office of Student Equity, Excellence and Diversity.

 Peter V. Garrod Distinguished Graduate Mentoring Award

-Outstanding Academic Advisor and Advising Unit of the Year
+Pakela Award for Outstanding Academic Advisor of the Year

 The Council of Academic Advisors recognizes an individual or unit who, over the past two years, has demonstrated excellence and/or innovation in advising, and/or has made a significant contribution to the advising community.